 Áras an Uachtaráin

-The ‘President’s Residence’ is pronounced ‘aw-rahs on ook-tar-awn’ in Irish, and has a colourful history.
+The ‘President’s Residence’ is pronounced ‘aw-rahs on ook-tar-awn’ in Irish, and has a colorful history.
 The original house was built in 1751 by park ranger and amateur architect Nathaniel Clements, and only began housing the President of Ireland in 1938, a year after the role of President was established.

 If the neoclassical design, angled three-point portico, stoic Greek columns and white-washed walls look a little familiar, that may be because the Áras is said to have inspired Irish-born architect James Hoban in his design for the White House in the United States.